near/docs/docs/develop/node/validator/hardware.md

 ---
 id: hardware
 title: Hardware Requirements
-sidebar_label: Choosing Hardware
+sidebar_label: Hardware Requirements
 ---

-This page covers the minimum and recommended hardware requirements for engaging with the NEAR platform as an application developer, validator, integrator or core contributor.
+This page covers the minimum and recommended hardware requirements for engaging with the NEAR platform as a validator node.

 ## Machine Specifications